No767/Logo-Favicon/README.md

 # Info

 This is a repo designed to hold the logo for my digital portfolio.
-Feel free to suggestion something if you would like to.

 # License
 CC-BY-NC-ND 4.0 International Public License